lincolnmroth/PHS-Engineering-Resources/general-resources/robotics/drive-system.md

 This is how a robot moves, and can be one of the most difficult parts of building a robot.
 I'll try and go through the types of drive systems, compare them, and point out what to look out for when using them.

+I'm going to try and keep it concise as I could talk for years about drive systems as they are my are of expertise\(speciality?  i feel kinda weird saying those as a hs student but whatver\).

 [Here's a powerpoint](https://www.simbotics.org/files/pdf/mobility.pdf) that talks about drive systems.

 [Heres](http://first.wpi.edu/Images/CMS/First/2007CON_Drive_Systems_Copioli.pdf) another one